 The oxygen mask

 Every time I take the plane it strikes me again: the rule of the oxygen mask to help yourself before you help others.
-When I hear that, I always visualize a baby next to me.
-If fate would actually hit and the oxygen level would drop dangerously low, it would be hard to imagine that it’s better to save yourself over saving the vulnerable baby.
-In that situation, it would feel inappropiate or selfish to save myself first.
+When I hear the flight attendant reminds us of this rule, I can’t help but always visualize a baby next to me.
+If fate would actually hit and the oxygen level would drop dangerously low, it would be hard to imagine that it’s better to save yourself than saving the vulnerable baby.
+In that situation it would feel inappropiate or selfish to save myself first.

 Metaphor for life